asraarwani/DataStructuresAndAlgorithms/README.md

             24. Check if two BSTs are Identical
             25. BST contains dead-end check
             26. Print/Check if a pair equal to given sum exists in BST
-            27. Count pairs whose sum is equal to given sum in BST
+            27. Print/Count pairs whose sum is equal to given sum in BST
             28. Print/Count the number of pairs from two BSTs whose sum is equal to given sum

   2. Algorithm techniques